soudeepd/soudeepd.github.io/pages/research.md

 With my expertise and experiences in working with real life datasets, I am interested in providing consulting services to relevant industries.
 I have been doing this in different capacities for a few organizations, as listed below.

+- National Foundation for Corporate Governance (NFCG), c/o Confederation of Indian Industry (CII): We are collaborating on a joint analysis of the feedback survey and concurrent evaluation of the pilot project of the Prime Minister Internship Scheme in India.

 - Real Estate Research Initiative (IIMB-RERI), Bengaluru, India: It is an ongoing collaborative venture.
 In one of our recently concluded projects, we worked on a spatial modelling technique to create a commercial rental index that can be used for understanding the dynamics of rental properties in various cities of India. [[Press coverage]](https://indianexpress.com/article/cities/bangalore/whitefield-outer-ring-road-south-bengaluru-office-rental-boom-it-capital-9697831/)

 - Smart City Mission, Ministry of Housing & Urban Affairs, India: As part of the SAAR-Sameeksha series, we are focusing on three smart cities to understand whether the introduction of smart classrooms has improved the quality of education, especially in terms of reducing dropout rates for poor children. [[Project report]](https://www.iimb.ac.in/sites/default/files/2024-12/RT12_Smart%20Education_IIM%20Bangalore_13_Prof%20Deb.pdf) [[Press coverage]](https://indianexpress.com/article/india/jump-in-school-enrolment-increased-sense-of-safety-in-smart-cities-iim-b-studies-show-9746350/)